 Update: A major wildfire has caused the area to be closed for safety reasons.
-No date yet established on when the area will be reopened but estimates are that it will be late spring, 2018
+No date yet established on when the area will be reopened and still closed Sept. of 2020

 Tanner Butte appears to be one of the more rarely visited major Columbia Gorge peaks probably both for the long trail distances to get to it and the fact that the actual summit pitch has only a barely visible trail.
 Also, it probably doesn't help that the last several miles of trail is un-maintained.
 Nevertheless, this peak is most photogenic once you do get to it and the views from the summit are excellent including all five of the major cascade volcanoes from Jefferson to Rainier.
 The views of Mt.
 Hood from Tanner Butte are exceptional as the picture below attests:

 Mt.
 Hood view from Tanner Butte Summit area.